 Biggest challenge: Learning to value and like myself.
 I am insecure and lack belief in myself.

-Kitchen equipment I couldn’t live without: My Brita filter as I live in an old house with old pipes.
-And Ziplocs!
+Kitchen equipment I couldn’t live without: Reusable containers – less waste and better for the environment than the alternative.
+My Zero Water jug filter as I live in an old house with old pipes.
 And my blender, I love my blender.